jaspector

 Tuesday through Thursday, 7:30 AM to 4:30 PM

-Typical inspection sequence: Per Core Zoning Code requirements; MUBEC inspections not currently conducted.
+Typical sequence: Per Core Zoning Code requirements; MUBEC inspections not currently conducted.

-Do I need a building permit in Town of Newcastle, ME?
+01 Do I need a building permit in Newcastle, ME?

 Required for construction, structural alterations, use changes, and activities regulated under the Core Zoning Code.
 Separate applications exist for: Building (Core Code - B), Other Structures (Core Code - B), Use (Core Code - U), Entrances (Other Codes - E), Shoreland Zoning (Other Codes - S), Tree Removal (Other Codes - T), Subsurface Wastewater Disposal, and Interior Plumbing.

-How much does a building permit cost in Town of Newcastle, ME?
+02 How much does a building permit cost in Newcastle, ME?

-How do I apply for a building permit in Town of Newcastle, ME?
+03 How do I apply for a building permit in Newcastle, ME?

-What work is exempt from building permits in Town of Newcastle, ME?
+04 What work is exempt from building permits in Newcastle, ME?

+Not all construction work requires a permit in Newcastle, ME.
 The following work is generally exempt: Ordinary maintenance and repair not involving structural change; Painting and interior finish work.
 Note: Refer to Core Zoning Code Section 105 (or equivalent exemption provisions) and confirm with CEO.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Newcastle, ME?
+05 How do I schedule a building inspection in Newcastle, ME?